wolifu/TAFuzzer/README.md

 * `assets`:
   * `ReentrancyAttacker_model.sol`: The template for an attacker contract
   * `ReentrancyAttacker.sol`: The attacker contract generated based on the template
-* `source_codes`: Restore the source code of the contract under test
+* `source_code`: Restore the source code of the contract under test
 * `contracts/example1`: Restore the compiled results of the contract under test
 * `branch_msg`: Restore the intermediate representations of the contract under test
 * `logs`: Restore the execution report during fuzzing